olegabu/fabric-starter/examples/fabric-token-transfer/README.md

 <a name="deployment1"></a>
 ## Deployment through the Admin panel

-Run `./generate-zip-files.sh`, it will produce two files in **build** folder.
+Run `./generate-zip-files.sh`, it will produce two zip packages for the webapp and the chaincode in **build** folder.
-Simply upload `token-transfer-chaincode.zip` to the admin panel in **Install chaincode** section, and then instantiate it.
+Then, upload `token-transfer-chaincode.zip` to the admin panel in **Install chaincode** section, and then instantiate the token-transfer-chaincode, which appears in the `Installed chaincodes` list.

 To run webapp, upload `token-transfer.zip` to the admin panel in **Install Web App** section.